Lake Como vs Tuscany vs the Amalfi Coast, Choosing Your Italian Summer comparison hero

 Borgo Santo Pietro

-"A 13th-century Tuscan villa transformed by a Danish couple into a 20-suite hotel with 300 acres of gardens, a Michelin-starred restaurant, and an organic farm t"
+"A 13th-century Tuscan villa transformed by a Danish couple into a 20-suite hotel in 300 acres of gardens, with a farm-to-table restaurant supplied by its own organic estate."

 COMO Castello del Nero